Beyond the Mayflower

 In 1620, a ship called the Mayflower sailed across the Atlantic.
 Amongst the passengers were a group of religious separatists, known as the ‘Pilgrims’, many of whom came from Nottinghamshire.

-In this online version of the exhibition you can read a selection of the exhibition boards, listen to a podcast with sculptor Rachel Carter, read about the experiences of the Pilgrim settlers, and learn more about the records of the Archdeaconry of Nottingham.
+In this online version of the exhibition you can read the exhibition boards, listen to a podcast with sculptor Rachel Carter, read about the experiences of the Pilgrim settlers, and learn more about the records of the Archdeaconry of Nottingham.

-Beyond the Mayflower is curated by Manuscripts and Special Collections and Professor Ross Wilson, Director of Liberal Arts at the University of Nottingham, with contributions by Dr Caleb Bailey and Rachel Carter.
+Beyond the Mayflower was curated by Manuscripts and Special Collections and Professor Ross Wilson, Director of Liberal Arts at the University of Nottingham, with contributions by Dr Caleb Bailey and Rachel Carter.

 'Pilgrim Woman' by Rachel Carter